Checker Motors Corporation: Epilogue

 The last operating Checker Cab in New York City, an A11 built in 1978 with plate #1N11 and nicknamed "Janie", was retired in on July 26, 1999, as a New York City taxicab ordinance passed in 1996 requires that livery vehicles be replaced after six years of service.
 Janie, which racked up 994972 mi during her service, has since been sold at auction in 1999 (US$134,500), 2006 ($9,400), and 2015 ($7,700).

 Today, the vast majority of Checker automobiles are gone, having spent hard lives as taxicabs over rough city streets.
 Most survivors are from the later A11 and A12 models, and occasionally come up for sale at collector car shows and Internet sites.
 Virtually all of the pre-1960 models are gone with the exception of a handful of cars in museums, since they were never prized as collector cars.

 Pre-war survivors include two Model H (one owned by the Gilmore Car Museum and the other in Hollywood), one Model G pickup, one Model T, two Model Ms (a taxi and a farm truck), and two Model Ys (one sedan and one two truck conversion).
 Only one 1939 Model A is known to exist.
 It has been restored and resides in a private collection.

 A few post-war Checkers are in the hands of collectors.
 Approximately one dozen Checker Model A2s survive in Finland, which had imported 500 ex-Chicago taxicabs for service during the 1952 Summer Olympics in Helsinki.
 Only one each of the Checker Model A3 and A4 exist and they are currently owned by a private Checker collector.
 Five Checker A8s (one wrecked) survive and are also owned by private collectors.

 The largest collection of restored Checker Cabs is held at the National Auto & Truck Museum in Auburn, Indiana, which acquired six cars as a donation in 2012.
 Ben Merkel, who owns and operates Twilight Taxi Parts, had approximately 80 Checker Cabs in 2003.
 Twilight Taxi donated the 1981 A11 which is now on exhibit at the Henry Ford Museum.

-The very last Checker automobile assembled, the 1982 A11 Chicago Taxi, resides in the Gilmore Museum in Hickory Corners, Michigan.
+The very last Checker automobile assembled, the 1982 A11 Chicago Taxi, resides in the Gilmore Car Museum in Hickory Corners, Michigan.
 Never having seen taxi use, it remains brand-new with less than 10 miles on its odometer.
 The Gilmore Museum also owns a 1923 Model H2, one of the first to be assembled in Kalamazoo, and a Model Y. Yellow Cab of New London, Connecticut owns the only surviving Model M. The Auburn Cord Duesenberg Automobile Museum owns the only surviving Model T. Also present is the 1978 A11 "Cab 804," made famous in the television show "Taxi."
 Painted in NYC livery, it remains basically new with less than 400 total miles on the odometer.